Alamofire/Alamofire/Documentation/Usage.md

 #### Response String Handler

 The `responseString` handler uses the `responseStringSerializer` to convert the `Data` returned by the server into a `String` with the specified encoding.
-If no errors occur and the server data is successfully serialized into a `String`, the response `Result` will be a `.success` and the `value` will be of type `String`.
+If no errors occur and the server data is successfully serialized into a `String`, the response `AFResult` will be a `.success` and the `value` will be of type `String`.

 ```swift
 Alamofire.request("https://httpbin.org/get").responseString { response in